 3. Some of the information is changing rapidly

-4. No matter how big or small you are the government is saying schemes will become available ranging from Universal Credit for Self Employed to Grants and Loans for SME's
+4. No matter how big or small you are the government is saying schemes will become available, ranging from Universal Credit for the Self Employed to Grants and Loans for SME's

-5. Look at your insurance policy under the business interruption section to ensure this is not covered as well as Government will not double fund.
+5. Look at your insurance policy under the business interruption section to ensure that any business interruption by viruses is not covered already.
+The Government will not double fund what is already covered in your insurance.
 Some policies have fixed diseases they will cover and some don’t

-6. Government will pay 80% of salaries of staff who are kept (where it can be proved that these staff are about to be let go due to the virus crisis) covering wages of up to £2,500 a month - Does that mean the employer still has to pay the balance, well, probably yes - Job retention scheme
+6. Government will pay 80% of the salaries of staff who are kept (where it can be proven that these staff were about to be let go by their employers due to the virus crisis) covering wages of up to £2,500 a month – Part of the Job Retention Scheme

 7. Please note that GRANTS only relate to business rates and you will be contacted directly by the local authority and not vice versa if you are entitled to this